An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - Those with pneumonia often cough up heavy sputum, which may contain blood.

 - X-rays of patients with pneumonia show inflammation and other changes in the lung tissue that are not seen in patients with chronic bronchitis.

-Asthma.
 In asthma, the cough is usually accompanied by wheezing and occurs mostly at night or during activity.
 Fever is rarely present (unless the patient also has an infection).
-Asthma symptoms from occupational causes can lead to persistent coughing, which is usually worse during the work week.
-Tests -- the methacholine inhalation challenge and pulmonary function studies -- may be effective in diagnosing asthma.
+Asthma symptoms from occupational causes can lead to persistent coughing, which is usually worse during the workweek.
+Tests, like the methacholine inhalation challenge and pulmonary function studies, may be effective in diagnosing asthma.